lorenzouriel/ebook-git-github/topics/en/05-guide-to-troubleshooting.md

 - Display all the details of the commit, allowing you to decide if it’s the commit you want to recover.

 ## More About `git status`, `git log`, `git show` and `git diff`
-Yes... it's more because we already use them above.
+Yes... we already use them above.

 Understanding the commands `git status`, `git log`, `git show`, and `git diff` can help you track changes and managing your Git repository in a more smart way.